Junior District - FAQs

 11. How much does the uniform cost?

-The 3 required items for a district player are the Playing Singlet, Playing Shorts, and Reversible Training Top.
+The 5 required items for a district player are the Playing Singlet, Playing Shorts, Reversible Training Top, Warm Up Top (short sleeved T-shirt can be worn in hot weather) and Sturt socks (light blue or white).
 There are many other optional uniform items – check them out in our online store.

 12. Who do I contact for more information?